BardenB/IronList/README.md

 The output is sorted by date ascending.
 Multi-line task descriptions are printed with continuation lines aligned under the `Task` column.

-Behavior regarding completed items:
+#### Completed items:
-- By default entries tagged `complete` are not shown in the main table.
+- By default, entries tagged `complete` are not shown in the main table.
-- If you pass `--show-all`, the program prints two tables: first the incomplete items (numbered), then a second labeled `Completed:` containing completed items (also numbered independently).
+- If you pass `--show-all`, the program prints two tables: first the incomplete items (numbered), then a second labeled `Completed:` containing completed items.
+> [!NOTE] There is no current way to add a due date column, but could be added as a tag.
+> example: "2025-01-01    Go to grocery store    groceries, complete, 2025-01-01"

 Example showing completed items in a second table: